 Similar experiments are performed for the contact angles of case 3 with $P{cow}^{max} = 150$ kPa.
 In this case, the water content in the corners is very small, and thus we expect that the two models show better agreement.
-The same configuration changes occur in the triangular tubes as in the previous simulations with $P{cow}^{max} = 15$ kPa.
-However, the bulk pore occupancies in the bundle has become equal to the scenario for the cylindrical tubes shown in Fig. 12(a) and Fig. 14(a).
+The same configuration changes occur in the triangular tubes as in the previous simulations with $P{cow}^{\text{max}} = 15$ kPa.
+However, the bulk pore occupancies in the bundle have become equal to the scenario for the cylindrical tubes shown in Figs. 12(a) and 14(a).
 Selected results are presented in Fig. 15.
-The gas-oil iso-caps calculated for gas injection reveal that $P{cgo}$ has become strongly dependent on $S_o$ since bulk water is only present in the largest pores as in Fig. 12(a).
+The gas-oil iso-caps calculated for gas injection reveal that P{cgo} has become strongly dependent on S_o since bulk water is only present in the largest pores as in Fig. 12(a).
 The displacement paths and the gas-water iso-caps for the gas injections match correspondingly.
 The displacement paths for the waterfloods in Fig. 15(b) also show a better agreement.
-However, the triangular tubes yield a region at small $S_w$ where $P{cgo}$ behaves as a function of only $S_o$ .
+However, the triangular tubes yield a region at small S_w where P{cgo} behaves as a function of only S{o} .
 Thus, water invades some of the larger gasfilled pores before successively smaller oilfilled pores are invaded as well.
-This is caused by slightly higher entry pressures in the smaller gasfilled pores than in the larger oilfilled pores, as shown in Fig. 13(b).
-Notice also the large difference in capillary levels for the displacement from configuration C to D as compared to the case with $P{cow}^{max} = 15$ kPa in Fig. 13(a).
-The calculated iso-caps for the waterfloods are not shown here, but a good agreement between the two models is obtained, except for small $S_w$ , where $P{cow}$ derived from the triangular tubes depends strongly on two saturations.
+This is caused by slightly higher entry pressures in the smaller gasfilled pores than in the larger oilfilled pores, as shown in Fig. 13 (b).
+Notice also the large difference in capillary levels for the displacement from configuration C to D as compared to the case with $P{cow}^{\text{max}} = 15$ kPa in Fig. 13(a).
+The calculated iso-caps for the waterfloods are not shown here, but a good agreement between the two models is obtained, except for small S_w , where P{cow} derived from the triangular tubes depends strongly on two saturations.

-Figure 15.
-Results for triangular tubes (in blue) and cylindrical tubes (in green) with contact angles of case 3 and $P{cow}^{max} = 150$ kPa. (a) $P{cgo}$ iso-lines calculated from the gas injections. (b) Displacement paths for the waterfloods.
+Fig. 15.
+Results for triangular tubes (black) and cylindrical tubes (grey) with contact angles of case 3 and $P{cow}^{max} = 150$ kPa. (a) P{cgo} iso-lines calculated from the gas injections. (b) Displacement paths for the waterfloods.